mobxjs/mobx-state-tree/docs/intro/getting-started.md

 The `types` namespace provided in the MST package provides a lot of useful types and utility types like array, map, maybe, refinements and unions.
 If you are interested in them, feel free to check out the [types overview](/overview/types) for the whole list and their parameters.

-We can now use this knowledge to combine models and define the root model of our store that will hold `Todo` and `User` instances in the `todos` and `users` maps.
+We can now use this knowledge to combine models and define the root model of our store that will hold `Todo` and `User` instances in the `todos` array and `users` map.

 ```typescript
 import { types } from "mobx-state-tree"